Chapter 39

 Let us notice the following verses,

-51 … Realizing what was about to happen one of Jesus' apostles, who was Peter (see John 18:10-11), drew his sword to defend Jesus.
-In Luke 22:51 we find that immediately after Peter cut off the high priest's servant ear, Jesus restored it.
+51 … Realizing what was about to happen Peter, drew his sword to defend Jesus (see John 18:10-11).
+Right after Peter cut off the high priest's servant ear, Jesus restored it.
+This is recorded in,

 53 … Jesus could have saved Himself from the ordeal and crucifixion He was about to suffer.
 However, if He did you and I would still be in our sins.
-Thus, by submitting to earthly authorities, Jesus was not only serving the Father by doing His will but He was also serving us to save us from our sins.
-Something to ponder.
+Thus, by submitting to earthly authorities, Jesus was not only serving the Father by doing His will, but He was also serving to us save us from our sins.

-In reflecting upon the above we discover that Jesus humbly and obediently submitted Himself to the will of God the Father.
+However, earlier we learned that Jesus humbly and obediently submitted Himself to the will of God the Father.
 Jesus never was pompous or self righteous.
 He never loudly or violently strove against those who threatened Him.
 In other words, His voice was never loudly heard in the streets demanding His rightful place and position of Lord and King of all.
 Hence, Jesus did indeed fulfill the following portion of Isaiah's prophecy,

 Matthew 12:19